srmadscience/voltdb-task-and-migrate-demo/README.md

  ```
  TaskMigrateDemoClient 192.168.0.50,192.168.0.51 50000 10000000 1800
  ````

+ Note that you may have to try various combinations of tps and size to get interesting results.
+The higher tps is the more records get written to  'drone_locations', and the higher the value of 'size' the more likely it is that locations will get old enough to be flagged as 'missing' and reported to 'missing_drones'.

  When running it calls the procedure [GetStatus]() every 100,000 iterations, so you can see aggregate information about what is going on.